petyaracz/Racz2024rules/Readme.md

 However, this correlation is weaker if participants played a reversed coplayer, demonstrating the coplayer’s influence.

-# What changes in the posttest
+# What changes in the posttest?

-The MGL predicts participant responses in general.
-So, if we look at how MGL prediction accuracy varies across coplayers in the posttest, we find a pattern similar to how these responses shift in the posttest.
+The corpus-based MGL predicts participant responses based on the Celex word list.
+It models a generic participant.
+The corpus-based MGL does not learn in the convergence task.
+So, if we look at how corpus-based MGL prediction accuracy varies across coplayers in the posttest, we find a pattern similar to how these responses themselves shift in the posttest.

 The main effect of interest is coplayer lexical distribution.
-The MGL weight has a stronger effect on posttest responses if the participant played a typical coplayer.
+The corpus-based MGL weight has a stronger effect on posttest responses if the participant played a typical coplayer.
 This makes sense: a typical coplayer reinforces existing lexical distributions.
 The MGL’s predictive power diminishes when it is set against participants who met a reversed coplayer.
 What are the mechanics of this shift?

 ![](figures/mglbreakdown1-1.png)<!-- -->

-Figure 3 shows the correlation of MGL predictions with participant responses in the posttest, split across coplayer lexical distribution.
+Figure 3 shows the correlation of corpus-based MGL predictions with participant responses in the posttest, split across coplayer lexical distribution.

 The top panel shows individual word weights.
 It is similar to Figure 2.
-The MGL is the best at predicting the posttest condition that is closest to the baseline, which is the typical condition.
+The corpus-based MGL is the best at predicting the posttest condition that is closest to the baseline, which is the typical condition.
 The correlation is weaker for responses by participants who encountered a reversed or a random coplayer.
 The middle panel shows this relationship broken down to the two contributing factors to an MGL weight: the best regular and the best irregular rule for each word.
 Looking at Figure 2, we said that low weights follow from relevant irregular rules outweighing regular rules in confidence, while, for high weights, this relationship is reversed.
-Here we see that participants follow this pattern in the typical condition but diverge from it in the reversed and random conditions: their choices reflect a smaller difference between regular and irregular rules than what is predicted by the MGL, and this means that the MGL undershoots irregular verbs and overshoots regular verbs.
+Here we see that participants follow this pattern in the typical condition but diverge from it in the reversed and random conditions: their choices reflect a smaller difference between regular and irregular rules than what is predicted by the corpus-based MGL, and this means that the corpus-based MGL undershoots irregular verbs and overshoots regular verbs.
 We see the same relationship in the bottom panel, where we look at confidences and ratings aggregated over individual rules rather than individual words.
 For each rule, we count the regular and irregular posttest responses for all the nonword verbs in its scope, given that, for each verb, no rule of higher confidence was available.
 These are the verbs for which this is the best regular / irregular rule.
 We then plot this against the rule’s confidence.
 Participants in the random and reversed conditions act as if the regular rules and the irregular rules were closer to each other, which is why the MGL has lower accuracy than in the typical condition (or the baseline task).

 Posttest patterns come to existence during the interactive session with the coplayer, the ESP task.
-Participants gradually diverge from the MGL predictions during the ESP task.
+Participants gradually diverge from the corpus-based MGL predictions during the ESP task.
 We visualise this in Figure 4.
 The top panel shows the relationship between MGL weights and participant responses in each of the 52 trials of the ESP task.
 For each trial, we calculated a Pearson correlation between word weights and participant responses across the three coplayer lexical distributions.
 Trials are shown on the x axis.
 The correlations are shown on the y axis.
 The correlations vary a lot, so we only plot a loess smooth for each condition.
 We see that the correlations hold steady for the typical condition, where the coplayer makes lexically typical choices.
-They gradually deteriorate across the other conditions, in which the coplayer’s choices go against the participants’ (and the MGL’s) expected lexical distributions.
+They gradually deteriorate across the other conditions, in which the coplayer’s choices go against the participants’ (and the corpus-based MGL’s) expected lexical distributions.
 The bottom panel breaks this down into regular and irregular rules.
 The two rule types move in tandem: it is not the case that the overall trajectory shifts because of the behaviour of the regular rules, for instance.

 ![](figures/mglbreakdown2-1.png)<!-- -->

-# Modelling
+# Modelling the convergence task and its aftermath

 The main result of Rácz, Beckner, Hay & Pierrehumbert (2020) is that, when you expose participants to a lexical distribution in the ESP task, they will extend this distribution to previously unseen forms in the posttest, to some extent.

+Rácz et al (2020) trained an individual MGL on each participant.
+The learner took the corpus data, added the nonverbs used by the co-player in the convergence task, built rules on the new training set, and used these rules to predict the post-test.
+This rule-building model did not capture shifts in participant behaviour.

-The MGL can capture this shift through rules or minimal generalisations.
+The corpus-based MGL, however, can capture this shift through rules or minimal generalisations.
 Participants see different verbs in the ESP task and the posttest.
 The rules that apply to these verbs will overlap.
 This will be especially true for rules that have broad structural descriptions and thus apply to many forms.
 These tend to be regular rules.
+The MGL can retain the corpus-based rules but update them based on the ESP task.
+This rule-updating model can capture shifts in participant behaviour.

 | rule_tidy | type | scope | phase |
 |:---|:---|---:|:---|